thejusthom/swe-interview-test/README.md

 # swe-interview-test

-## Installation & Launch Instructions 🚀
+## Installation & Launch Instructions for Frontend and Backend

 ### Backend Setup